• Skip to primary navigation

 Add them to your favorite smoothies or homemade granolas for extra crunch.

-chia makes an excellent substitute for flaxseed because both contain similar levels of omega-3 fatty acids.
+Chia makes an excellent substitute for flaxseed because both contain similar levels of omega-3 fatty acids.

 Simply add a tablespoon of chia to your favorite recipes instead of flaxseed - you'll still get the same benefits.